google/WebFundamentals/New/src/content/en/fundamentals/security/encrypt-in-transit/enable-https.md

 avoids the round-trip cost of the `301 redirect` that we enabled in [Redirect HTTP to HTTPS](#redirect-http-to-https).

 Note: Clients that have noted your site as a known HSTS Host are likely to <a href="https://tools.ietf.org/html/rfc6797#section-12.1"><i>hard-fail</i> if your site ever has an error in its TLS configuration</a> (such as an expired certificate).
-HSTS explicitly designs it this way to ensure that network attackers cannot trick clients into accessing the site without HTTPS.
+HSTS is explicitly designed this way to ensure that network attackers cannot trick clients into accessing the site without HTTPS.
 Do not enable HSTS until you are certain that your site operation is robust enough to avoid ever deploying HTTPS with certificate validation errors.

 Turn on HTTP Strict Transport Security (HSTS) by setting the `Strict-Transport-Security` header.
 [OWASP's HSTS page has links to instructions](https://www.owasp.org/index.php/HTTP_Strict_Transport_Security) for various server software.